 - Treatments to break up kidney stones

 - Cancer treatments

 You can count on state-of-the-art diagnostics and innovative treatments from the team at Urology of Greater Atlanta.
-If you have any signs of blood in your urine or other urinary abnormalities, call the office or make an appointment online today for expert care.
+If you have any signs of blood in your urine or other urinary abnormalities, call one of our offices in Georgia or make an appointment online today for expert care!

 Our urologist team operates out of several offices and a surgical center to serve the needs of all Northern Georgia residents.